-InnoVent and its subsidiaries InnoSun and InnoWind have created strong relationships with local communities, banks and companies as well as with state governments.
+InnoVent and its subsidiaries, InnoSun and InnoWind, have created strong relationships with local communities, banks and companies as well as with state governments.

-InnoVent also receives support from French, European, world and African banks to finance its many projects: TRIODOS, BPI, DBN, IFC, CREDIT COOPERATIF, BCMNE, Crédit Agricole, BNP Paribas, Caisse d’Epargne Hauts de France, LCL, Banque Palatine, Crédit du Nord…
+InnoVent also receives support from French, European, international and African banks to finance its many projects: TRIODOS, BPI, DBN, IFC, CREDIT COOPERATIF, BCMNE, Crédit Agricole, BNP Paribas, Caisse d’Epargne Hauts de France, LCL, Banque Palatine, Crédit du Nord…

-The initial development costs for a site are high: wind studies, impact and ICPE studies and mobilizing a team for many months and even years.
+The initial development costs for a site are high: wind studies, impact and ICPE studies, and mobilizing a team for many months and even years.
 It’s therefore very important to know that the developer’s business is sustainable.

 InnoVent was supported from 2001 by sound initial investors and reinforced its financial base through the partial resale to investors of the first sites built, such as Chépy (4 MW), Nibas (12 MW), Saucourt (12 MW) and Valhuon (2MW).

-In 2006, Grégoire Verhaeghe decided to sell 40 % of InnoVent to AES, which brought InnoVent’s equity capital up to 25 million euros and accelerated development.
+In 2006, Grégoire Verhaeghe decided to sell 40 % of InnoVent to AES, which brought InnoVent’s equity capital up to 25 million euros and accelerated its development.

 After 6 years of intense development, InnoVent bought the 40% back from AES in 2012.